Skip to Content

 The Truma Aventa is a German-engineered air conditioner that combines a remarkable balance of cooling and humidity control to achieve a comfortable RV interior with minimal noise.
 The Aventa is billed as energy-efficient with a low-profile design.

-We want to mention this early on because we dislike spending time learning about an interesting new product only to reach the end of an article to learn that it’s unavailable to us.
+We want to make this clear early on because we dislike spending time learning about an interesting new product only to reach the end of an article to learn that it’s unavailable to us.
 We’re reporting on the features of this air conditioning unit because we like the design, we think the balance of cooling and humidity control is a winner, and a quiet, low-profile air conditioner is worth mentioning.

 So let’s take a look!